Chevie Kehoe

 Chevie O'Brien Kehoe (born January 29, 1973) is an American white supremacist murderer.
 Between 1990 and 1997, Kehoe ran a white separatist group which engaged in robberies, burglaries, and arms trafficking, as part of a plot to establish a white ethnostate in the Pacific Northwest, known as the Northwest Territorial Imperative.

 On January 11, 1996, Kehoe and an accomplice, Daniel Lewis Lee, kidnapped, robbed, tortured, and murdered gun dealer William Mueller, his wife Nancy, and their eight-year-old daughter Sarah.
 Kehoe was convicted of murder and racketeering, and sentenced to three consecutive life sentences.
-Daniel Lewis Lee, was sentenced to death for the murders, and was executed on July 14, 2020.
+Daniel Lewis Lee was sentenced to death for the murders, and was executed on July 14, 2020.

 Early life and education

 Kehoe was born in Orange Park, Florida, United States.
 He was the oldest of eight sons born to Kirby and Gloria Kehoe, and was named after his father's favorite brand of automobile (Chevrolet).
 His father had served in the Navy during the Vietnam War.
 When Kehoe was an infant, his father moved the family to Madison County, North Carolina.

 In 1985, Kirby moved the family again, this time to a property near Deep Lake in Stevens County, Washington.
 Kehoe entered Colville Junior High School as a ninth grader in 1987 where he was an honor student.
 The Kehoe family were childhood friends with future serial killer and robber Israel Keyes.
 In 1988, Kehoe's parents pulled him and his younger brother, Cheyne, out of public school, and from then on they were home-schooled.

-Raised with increasingly extreme anti-government and white supremacist beliefs, Kehoe formed a plan to bring down the United States government with his self-styled "Aryan People's Republic" (ARP) militia.
+Raised with increasingly extreme anti-government and white supremacist beliefs, Kehoe formed a plan to bring down the United States government with his self-styled "Aryan People's Republic" (APR) militia.
 Kehoe married Karena Gumm and the couple had three children.
-Kehoe took a second wife, Angie Murray in 1993, but the relationship only lasted for 54 days.
+Kehoe took a second wife, Angie Murray in 1993, but the relationship lasted only 54 days.